mohammednayeem/FP2/README.md

 You must do either:

-1. make a pull request against this repo describing your team (per below), or
+1. fill out this [team declaration form] (https://goo.gl/forms/nSghRMlfpPzPVsi63)
 2. fill out this [partner request form](https://goo.gl/forms/14dfW91t6hLAE2yn1)

-**I have a team**
+## I have a team

-Once you have your team figured out, **one of you makes a single pull request** for your whole team describing:
+Once you have your team figured out, one of you fills out this **[team declaration form](https://goo.gl/forms/nSghRMlfpPzPVsi63)** for your whole team describing:
 * who's on it (using github usernames and real names)
-* a team name (for use in creating the group on github.
-Short and sweet.)
 * a project title (10 words or fewer, can be changed later)
 * a basic project concept
 * what libraries you plan on using, as a group